 11 – Natural Bridges State Park

 Between Monterey and San Francisco, there is Natural Bridges State Park in Santa Cruz, a perfect vantage point for viewing birds.
 The Natural Bridge with hundreds of birds sitting on it is a perfect photo spot and the beach invites for a walk and stretch one’s legs between the driving.
+If you decide to stay in Santa Cruz overnight you can find some things to do and where to eat here.

 12 – Old Pier of Davenport